explore

 High Rock Lookout in Washington State.
 Tops: Patagonia Fleece Jacket, Patagonia Down Sweater Vest, Valcom Parka; Bottoms: The North Face Winter Warm Tight; Shoes: Danner Hiker Boot

-Spending The Night: Unlike many of the other lookouts on this list, you can’t spend the in High Rock Lookout, but that doesn’t mean it’s not worth the hike!
+Spending The Night: Unlike many of the other fire lookouts on this list, you can’t spend the in High Rock Lookout, but that doesn’t mean it’s not worth the hike!

 High Rock Lookout has beautiful views of Mount Rainier.